 What about personal budgets for children and families?

-Following the introduction of the Children & Families Act 2014 we now have Education, Health and Care (EHC) plans, which will replace special educational needs statements and Learning Difficulty Assessments (LDAs).
+Following the introduction of the Children & Families Act 2014, we now have Education, Health and Care (EHC) plans.
 These plans form part of a new approach (Special Educational Needs and Disability Reforms) that seeks to join up support across education, health and care.

 From September 2014 children and young people assessed as needing an EHC plan will have the option of a personal budget that will bring together money from education, health and social care into a single budget.
 Not all children will be eligible for direct payments and you should consult with your health and/or care representative to find out if your child is eligible.